rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Can you give me step-by-step instructions for exporting an image?

-Detailed instructions for exporting an image are available in the example at [Transferring images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud) .
+Detailed instructions for exporting an image are available in the example at [Transfer images between regions of the Rackspace open cloud](/how-to/transferring-images-between-regions-of-the-rackspace-open-cloud).

 #### Where is my exported image?

 Your image is exported into a container that you specify in your Cloud Files account.
-It is stored as a _Dynamic Large Object_ in Cloud Files.
-A dynamic large object is a series of _segments_, along with a _manifest object_.
+It is stored as a _Dynamic Large Object_ (DLO) in Cloud Files.
+A DLO is a series of _segments_, along with a _manifest object_.
 In order to download the image, you download the manifest object.
 (The filename for this object follows the format `{image_uuid}.vhd`.)
 Cloud Files streams all of the segments in the correct order.
 The following image shows what displays in the Cloud Control Panel when you download an image:

 <img src="{% asset_path cloud-images/cloud-images-faq/file-listing_0.png %}" alt="" />